ISAITB/docs-itb-ta/source/systemAdministration/index.rst

   :align: center

 When you have finished defining the landing page you can complete its creation by clicking **Save**.
-Note that if you have set this as the new default landing page for the test bed you will also be prompted for confirmation considering that this will be immediately visible to all your users.
+Note that if you have set this as the new default landing page for the Test Bed you will also be prompted for confirmation considering that this will be immediately visible to all your users.
 Clicking on the **Cancel** button will discard pending changes and return to the previous screen.

 Edit landing page